 Members will pay the same rate wherever in the world they live and can select the right category for them.
 With a greater digital offer, including CPD opportunities through our Virtual Learning Environment and Update magazine available digitally, there is less need to treat members differently due to where they live.

 Retired members should choose the right category for them and are eligible for concessionary rates on Member and Registered Professional categories.
-We are working with the Retired Members Guild to provide an improved dedicated offer to members who have retired and want to play an active role in the sector.
+We are working with the Retired Members Group to provide an improved dedicated offer to members who have retired and want to play an active role in the sector.

 Life Membership and Honorary Fellowship are unaffected by the changes.
 As Life Membership is closed to new entrants and Honorary Fellowship is a result of nomination rather than self-selection they do not appear in the summary of membership categories.